 - Choosing sub-calendars and permissions

-- Managing calendar links
+- Managing users and calendar links

 Account-based access versus shareable calendar links